Psywah/GongHomePage/README.md

 # PersonalWeb
 ==================================
-Development of my personal website
+* Development of my personal website
+* Use "publish" funcitonal of Matlab
+* Learn HTML and CSS